 About the Project

-LINC is working in partnership with ACDI/VOCA (prime) and Nathan Associates, Inc. (sub) to develop market systems that are more competitive, resilient, and inclusive.
+LINC is working with ACDI/VOCA (prime) and local partners, including the National Autonomous University of Honduras (UNAH), to develop market systems that are more competitive, resilient, and inclusive.
 Across several different economic sectors, we are piloting and implementing solutions that use a systems perspective to development.
 This approach includes identifying potential leverage points among actors in selected market systems and enabling those actors to be the drivers of change.
-Through highly-participatory and locally-led efforts, we expect to achieve results that are both more effective and sustainable.

 To identify leverage points and factors of influence of change, TMS utilized a novel and promising analytical method for development programs that seek to promote systems change, called Structural Factor Analysis.

 Click the image on the left to watch and listen to the TMS research team explain the use of Structural Factor Analysis and its findings.